Skip to Content

 The maximum time-frame for completion of this qualification is 5 years.

-Please note: Part II of the Master of Creative Writing includes a compulsory 1-3 day residential course, held on one of the Massey University campuses.
+Note: Part Two of the Master of Creative Writing includes a compulsory 1-3 day residential course, held on one of the Massey University campuses.
 The course venue and dates vary from year to year.
 Online workshops as well as optional face-to-face meetings may supplement this compulsory residential course.

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Postgraduate Degrees, Postgraduate Diplomas and Postgraduate Certificates